WISION-Lab/photoncube2video/README.md

     # Options from `save_images` can be used here too:
     message="Making video..."
 )

+# Save a new photoncube that has been processed with any transforms,
+# cfas, masks or colr/grayspad fixes.
+pc.process_cube("processed.npy")
 ```
 For the full python API and up-to-date typing, see [photoncube2video.pyi](./photoncube2video.pyi).